By: John Devlin

 Facebook lead ads for tradesmen should, in theory, have been the perfect advertising method.

-Lead ads is explicitly designed to capture leads inside the Facebook platform.
+Lead ads for contractors are explicitly designed to capture leads inside the Facebook platform.

 Meaning the browser never has to leave Facebook and can contact your company from right inside their news feed.